Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{peech} Emotion Recognition (SER) aims at enabling machines to recognize and understand human emotions from spoken language, which can significantly benefit and promote the experience of human-machine interaction.
-Plenty of studies have investigated SER in recent years~\cite{barros2020adapting, chen20183, kwon2021mlt}.
-However, the SER performance is constrained by the lack of large-scale labelled datasets.
-Currently, most speech emotion datasets are collected under simulated or elicited scenarios, since capturing natural and spontaneous emotional speech is very challenging~\cite{ververidis2006emotional}.
-In addition, different people have different perceptions of emotions~\cite{schuller2018speech}, which may result in ambiguity in data labeling, especially in emotions with weak intensity~\cite{abbaschian2021deep}.
+Speech Emotion Recognition (SER) aims at recognizing and understanding human emotions from spoken language, which can significantly benefit and promote the experience of human-machine interaction.
+Plenty of studies have investigated SER in recent years~\cite{wagner2023dawn}.
+However, the performance of SER is constrained by the lack of large-scale labelled datasets.
+Most speech emotion datasets are collected under simulated or elicited scenarios, since capturing natural and spontaneous emotional speech is very challenging.
+Furthermore, different people perceive emotions differently, which may result in ambiguity in data labeling, especially in emotions with weak intensity~\cite{abbaschian2021deep}.
 Moreover, data imbalance of different emotions is another problem that can lead to model overfitting to some frequent emotions, such as ``Neutral".

 Data augmentation is treated as a promising method to address these issues.
-Currently, most of the augmentation methods used in SER are borrowed from Automatic Speech Recognition (ASR), such as SpecAugment~\cite{park2019specaugment}, Vocal Tract Length Perturbation (VTLP)~\cite{jaitly2013vocal}, speed perturbation~\cite{ko2015audio}, pitch shift or noise injection.
-However, while the variations on pitch or speed do not change the semantic content, they may have an effect on emotion expressions, for instance, sad emotions are often conveyed with slow speed while angry emotions tend to be expressed fastly.
+Most of the augmentation methods used in SER are borrowed from Automatic Speech Recognition (ASR), such as SpecAugment~\cite{park2019specaugment}, Vocal Tract Length Perturbation (VTLP)~\cite{jaitly2013vocal}, speed perturbation~\cite{ko2015audio}, pitch shift or noise injection.
+However, while the variations in pitch or speed do not change the semantic content, they may have an effect on emotion expressions.
+For instance, sad emotions are often conveyed at slow speed while angry emotions tend to be expressed fast.

-Alternatively, different variants of Generative Adversarial Networks (GANs) are adopted to generate intermediate emotional features or alter carried emotions while keeping speech content unchanged, for instance, Balancing GAN~\cite{chatziagapi2019data}, StarGAN~\cite{rizos2020stargan} and CycleGAN~\cite{bao2019cyclegan}.
+Alternatively, different variants of models are adopted to generate intermediate emotional features or alter carried emotions while keeping speech content unchanged, for instance, star Generative Adversarial Networks (GANs)~\cite{rizos2020stargan}, CycleGAN~\cite{bao2019cyclegan} and global style token~\cite{wang2018style}.
 However, the generated intermediate features are not easy to evaluate intuitively.
-In addition, prosody expression is strongly associated with speech content.
-The altered emotions by GANs may cause conflicts or ambiguity between speech prosody and content.
+In addition, prosody expression is strongly associated with speech content, and the altered emotions by GANs may cause conflicts or ambiguity between speech prosody and content.